0%

 • What caused the spike in conversions last week?

-• How have recent changes to the website influenced user behavior?
+• How have recent changes to the website influenced user behaviour?

 Without data interpretation, businesses are like ships lost in a vast ocean of data, with no compass to guide them to their destination.